Daily Saint

 Patron Saint of theologians, philosophers, apologists, booksellers, academics, Catholic academies, schools and universities, publishers, scholars/students, chastity, against lightning/storms

-St. Thomas Aquinas (1225–1274) ranks among the greatest theologians and philosophers in the history of the Church.
+St. Thomas Aquinas ranks among the greatest theologians and philosophers in the history of the Church.
 Known as the “Angelic Doctor,” his profound faith and intellectual brilliance gave the Church a synthesis of reason and revelation that continues to influence Catholic teaching today.

 St. Thomas was born around 1225 in Italy to a noble family.
 Educated first by Benedictines at Monte Cassino and later at the University of Naples, he was drawn to the newly founded Dominican Order.
-His family opposed his vocation and kept him confined for over a year.
+His family opposed his vocation and kept him confined for more than a year.
 St. Thomas’s quiet resolve prevailed, and he joined the Dominicans in 1244.

 St. Thomas’s education shaped his disciplined, contemplative approach to theology.
 His writings, like the Summa Theologiae, integrated Aristotle’s philosophical concepts with Christian theology to develop a synthesis of faith and reason.
-St. Thomas also wrote on the nature of virtue, grace, and Christ’s true presence in the Eucharist.
+St. Thomas also wrote on the nature of virtue, grace, and Christ’s True Presence in the Eucharist.

 St. Thomas composed several Eucharistic hymns, including Pange Lingua and Tantum Ergo, still sung during Benediction.
 In 1274, while traveling to the Second Council of Lyons, he fell ill and died at the Cistercian Abbey of Fossano.
 He was canonized in 1323 and declared a Doctor of the Church in 1567.